 Dissertation credits may be taken in any combination that adds up to twelve (12), but students are recommended to take them in the final year of the program.
-Student should consult with faculty advisor prior to enrolling in dissertation.
+Students should consult with their faculty advisor prior to enrolling in dissertation.